co-cart/co-cart/readme.txt

 CoCart provides the basic features to get you started.

-* Add simple and variable products to the cart.
+* Add simple and variable products to the cart (including simple and variable subscription products).
 * Update items in the cart.
 * Remove items from the cart.
 * Restore items to the cart.